Yoshimi/yoshimi/doc/1stReadMe.txt

-These files are loosely organised info that will eventually be turned into proper documentation.
+These files are loosely organised info.
+Much of this is being turned into proper documentation.

 Any additional notes are more than welcome.
 If you like, you can send them to me at: